EshaanAgg/web/src/content/blog/placements/oa_3.md

     </details>

 6. You are given an array $arr$.
-In one operations, you are required to choose a range $[l, r]$ such that it has not been chosen previously, and then add the value of $max(arr[l] ..., arr[r])$ to your score.
+In one operation, you are required to choose a range $[l, r]$ such that it has not been chosen previously, and then add the value of $max(arr[l] ..., arr[r])$ to your score.
 What is the maximum score you can obtain after performing at max $k$ operations?

    Constraints: